 We believe that we have sufficient cash or working capital available under our operating plan to fund our operations and capital requirements through at least the next one-year period.
 We may require additional cash at the U.S. headquarters, which could cause potential repatriation of cash that is held in our foreign subsidiaries.
-We are in the process of liquidating our subsidiary in Canada and repatriating its cash.
+We have liquidated our subsidiary in Canada and repatriated its cash.
 For any repatriation, there may be tax and other impediments to any repatriation actions.
+As many repatriations typically have associated withholding taxes, those taxes withheld will be a current tax without generating a current or deferred tax benefit able to be recognized as they result in establishing additional valuation allowances.
 Our working capital may be used to fund possible losses, business growth, project initiatives, share repurchases and business development initiatives including acquisitions, which could reduce our liquidity and result in a requirement for additional cash before that time.
 Any substantial inability to achieve our current business plan could have a material adverse impact on our financial position, liquidity, or results of operations and may require us to reduce expenditures and/or seek possible additional financing.